 If you believe that your grandchild is at risk of abuse and/or neglect you should call the police or child protective services.
 The process of getting legal guardianship of a child usually takes at least 90 days.
 Under certain circumstances you may be able to file for guardianship on an emergency basis.
 Call the Guardianship Legal Helpline: in the Albuquerque area call (505) 217-1660; Statewide call 1-833-355-6944.

 You do not need a lawyer to apply for guardianship.
 You can go to your local district court and ask for the forms to file for kinship guardianship of a child, you may also access the forms here, or you can call the Guardianship Legal Helpline.
 The Guardianship Legal Helpline can help you determine if you want to file by yourself, and if you do, help you with questions and the paperwork.
 In the Albuquerque area call (505) 217-1660; Statewide call 1-833-355-6944.

 Yes.
 There are two agencies in New Mexico that specialize in helping grandparents and others get kinship guardianship of children living with them.
 Pegasus Legal Services for Children provides legal representation in guardianship cases where one or more of the parents does not agree to the guardianship.
-Another agency, Advocacy, Inc. handles cases where the parents agree to the guardianship.
 Call the Guardianship Legal Helpline to get more information and find out which agency is the right one to help you.
 In the Albuquerque area call (505) 217-1660; Statewide call 1-833-355-6944.

 The Guardianship Legal Helpline conducts intakes for Pegasus Legal Services for Children kinship guardianship Program.
 The Guardianship Legal Helpline provides information, advice, help with self-representation, and referrals for extended legal representation.
 Please leave a voicemail if the call is not answered right away.